DanielMckenzie/DanielMckenzie.github.io/_pages/about.md

 - Learning to Optimize.
 I focus on combining classical optimization tools with modern deep learning to solve optimization problems where some parameters are unobserved.
 See [here](https://arxiv.org/pdf/2106.00906.pdf) and [here](https://arxiv.org/pdf/2301.13395.pdf).
 <!-- - Topological and geometric methods in data science.
 In particular, geometry-inspired metrics on data sets and geometric approaches to adversarial training.
 See [here](https://epubs.siam.org/doi/abs/10.1137/20M1386657) and [here](https://arxiv.org/pdf/2305.18779.pdf). -->
 - AI for Science.
-I am interested in nsacent application of machine learning to problems in spatial statistics and hydrology.
+I am interested in nascent application of machine learning to problems in spatial statistics and hydrology.
 See [here](https://arxiv.org/pdf/2505.09803).

 You can find an up-to-date list of publications on my Google Scholar [page](https://scholar.google.ca/citations?user=kP12IskAAAAJ&hl=en).